-Airside operations and leasing revenues are projected to provide about \$5 million in revenues to offset staffing and administration of the District.
+Airside operations and leasing revenues are projected to provide about \$6.6 million in revenues to offset staffing and administration expenses of the District.
 Operations, fuel sales and user fees continue in an upward trend with the economy.
-Grant revenues from the FAA for airfield infrastructure projects for the upcoming year will continue to keep the facilities in excellent condition.
+Other revenues from property taxes, federal grants and interest add another \$9.5 million for a total revenue of \$16.1 million.